Since its launch, players have reported getting significant FPS drops in Beyond Light. To rule out the causes, we’ve gathered some fixes.

 2) Scroll down to the bottom and click on Advanced.

-3) Scroll down to the System section, toggle off the option Use hardware acceleration when available.
+3) Scroll down to the System section, and toggle off the option Use hardware acceleration when available.
 Then click Relaunch.

 2) On the left pane, navigate to Appearance.
 In this tab, scroll down to the ADVANCED section and toggle off the option Hardware Acceleration.

 After turning off hardware acceleration, try and play your game to check if it mitigates your issue.

 Fix 5: Temporarily disable background programs

 Ideally, we suggest you close programs that may be using the internet and system resources.
 It’s also a great way to make sure that no third-party programs are interfering with your game.
 To disable programs running in the background, take these steps:

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run dialog box.